 in the Médoc

-of which parts of it were acquired in 1806 by the wine merchant John-Lewis Brown (see there the genesis story).
-After its bankruptcy, it was bought in 1860 by the wine merchant Armand Lalande, who also bought the Château Léoville-Poyferré
+, parts of which were purchased in 1806 by the wine merchant John-Lewis Brown (see the story of how it was created).
+After its bankruptcy, it was bought in 1860 by the wine merchant Armand Lalande, who also owned the Château Léoville-Poyferré

 possessed.
-He replanted the vineyards and modernized the cellars.
-After several changes of ownership, the estate went in 1989 in the possession of the insurance group AXA
+This replanted the vineyards and modernized the cellars.
+After several changes of ownership, the estate became the property of the insurance group in 1989 AXA

-in 1855 it received the third rank (Troisième Cru Classé).
+in 1855 it received third place (Troisième Cru Classé).
 The vineyards cover 42 hectares and are planted with Cabernet Sauvignon (65%), Merlot (25%) and Cabernet Franc (10%).
-The extremely long-lived red wine matures for 16 to 18 months in one-third new barriques.
+The extremely long-lived red wine matures in 16 to 18 months in one third new barriques.
 The second wine is called "Brio du Château Cantenac Brown" (formerly "Château Canuet").